Appleby Horse Fair: Gallery

+Controversies

-The horse fair has generated some controversy over the years, with some complaints of mess being left in the town, violent crime and animal cruelty.
+The horse fair has generated some controversy over the years, with some complaints of mess being left in the town, violent crime, and animal cruelty.
 The Local Authority (Eden District Council, which convenes the Multi-Agency Strategic Co-Ordinating Group to manage the official response to the fair) is required to deal with these matters, and their official sources provide a context for these controversial issues.

-Arrests

-In 2014, there were 28 arrests at the Fair, the lowest for several years; arrests were made for, among other things, drug use, drunkenness, and obstruction, which senior police confirmed was not disproportionate to other large-scale public gatherings.
-In 2015, this number came down further, with only 15 arrests over the whole Fair, for what the police described as "mostly low level disorder".
-During the 2018 Fair there were 7 arrests, including one arrest for a previously issued warrant.
+In 2014, there were 28 arrests at the fair, the lowest for several years; arrests were made for, among other things, drug use, drunkenness, and obstruction, which senior police confirmed was not disproportionate to other large-scale public gatherings.
+In 2015, this number came down further, with only 15 arrests over the whole fair, for what the police described as "mostly low level disorder".
+During the 2018 fair there were 7 arrests, including one arrest for a previously issued warrant.
 The number of caravans in the Eden District in 2018 was significantly higher, approximately 20% up on 2017.
 At the rescheduled 2021 fair, police noted that, with 13 arrests, it was the "worst level of fair-related offending in Appleby since 2014."

-Litter

 In 2015, the MASCG Committee reported that improvements in provision of litter bins and signage had resulted a reduction in the number of tonnes of litter from 43 tonne to 29 tonne.

-Cost

-The cost of hosting the Fair was £496,000 in 2021 due to a change in the method used to calculate the policing costs.
-There is controversy regarding the costs met by the Cumbrian taxpayer, whilst the fair brings in significant income for local businesses and land owners.

-Some land owners charge up to £400 per stall [citation?].